nodejs/node/doc/api/deprecations.md

 Type: Documentation-only

-The option `produceCachedData` has been deprecated.
+The option `produceCachedData` is deprecated.
 Use [`script.createCachedData()`][] instead.

 <a id="DEP0111"></a>